-Thinking Like a Swiss Army Knife
+Like a Swiss Army Knife

 All of the above is predicated on the belief that we are willing to rethink identification as a talent development process rather a labeling process-some students are "gifted" and receive all of the services and some are not, and therefore receive nothing but a prescribed one-size-fit-all curriculum.
-A talent development process means that we will do our "universal screening" by looking at the interests, strengths, motivation, and a broad range of other co-cognitive skills in our total school population and provide appropriate services when there is recognized potential in any areas of interest or strength.
+A talent development process means that we will conduct our "universal screening" by looking at the interests, strengths, motivation, and a broad range of other co-cognitive skills in our total school population and provide appropriate services when there is recognized potential in any areas of interest or strength.
 To do this, we must use a variety of assessment instruments and procedures that look at many different cognitive and non-cognitive potentials.
-Thanks to advances in technology, several of these instruments can be completed and analyzed on-line using various Internet based and artificial intelligence programs.
+Thanks to advances in technology, several of these instruments can be completed and analyzed online using various Internet based and artificial intelligence programs.

-A regular pocketknife has two blades, both used for cutting (no pun intended), but a Swiss Army Knife has approximately 29 tools that do many different jobs.
-Quick fixes based only on cut-off score, regardless of whatever norms one chooses to use, means that the potentials of many young people will never have the opportunity to benefit from the kinds of services that have made the field of gifted education an important contributor to the education landscape.
+A regular pocketknife has two blades, both used for cutting, but a Swiss Army Knife has approximately 29 tools that do many different jobs.
+Quick fixes based only on cut-off score, regardless of whatever norms one chooses to use, means that the potentials of many young people will not have the opportunity to benefit from the kinds of services that have made the field of gifted education an important contributor to the education landscape.
+So, we need more tools, including the assessment of interests, motivation, task commitment and other areas that are important to the development of talents.